 About Kawaguchi Dam

-Kawaguchi Dam is located Naka River (main flow channel: 125km, contributory area 880sqr. meter), the second major river in Tokushima.
-Sakashu Power Plant (Ottachi Dam), Hinotani Power Plant (Nagayasuguchi Dam), and Kawaguchi Dam were built in conjunction with the integrated river development implemented for flood control and water utilization.
-When Hinotani Power Plant hits peak power generation, the amount of water used for generating power fluctuates depending on how much power is generated.
+Kawaguchi Dam is located on the Naka River (primary flow channel: 125km, contributory area 880sq. kilometers), the second major river in Tokushima.
+Sakashu Power Plant (Ottachi Dam), Hinotani Power Plant (Nagayasuguchi Dam), and Kawaguchi Power Plant (Kawaguchi Dam) were built in conjunction with the integrated river development implemented for flood control and water utilization.
+When Hinotani Power Plant hits peak power generation, the volume of water used for generating power fluctuates depending on how much power is generated.
 Kawaguchi Dam was built as a regulating reservoir to alleviate the flow fluctuation at the lower reach.
 The effective capacity of the reservoir is 950,000 cubic meters and the water level is adjusted between EL93.50 meters and 95.00 meters.

 Mechanism of Water-power Generation

-Water-power generates electricity by the force of water which is dropped from height, hitting and turning the water turbine directly connected to the generator.
-The good thing about water-power generation is since it uses the natural force of water falling and not using fuel, it doesn’t produce any CO2 or much waste.
+Water power generates electricity by utilizing the force of falling water turning a water turbine directly connected to the generator.
+This form of natural energy is beneficial since it uses the naturally created force of water instead of CO2 and waste-producing fossil fuels.

 Kawaguchi Power Plant